Laurentsandler/Esp-Gopro/JOURNAL.md

 # June 19: Created the concept and picked parts

-Initially, I wanted to build a custom PCB with the ESP32-P4 for this project, but the ESP32-P4 was not yet available for JLCPCB assembly.
-So, I had to resort to using prebuilt components.
+Why the ESP32-P4 at all

+I picked the P4 over the ESP32-S3 because I needed the ability to record video at a usable frame rate and quality, this requires a hardware video encoder and well as MIPI_CSI input, This is enough for video at 1080p30.
+The tradeoff i'm going to have the accept is no native wifi support without a sister ESP32-C6 chip.

+The custom PCB endeavor

+My first plan was a custom PCB with a bare ESP32-P4 module, so I could put the camera connector, charger, and battery management on a single board sized exactly to the case.
+I spent about ~10 minutes in JLCPCB's parts library searching, before I found out that that the ESP32-P4 isn't stocked for assembly yet. and dealing with soldering under pcb pins is a headache, so I had to resort to a prebuilt module.

 I found this Waveshare ESP32-P4 module with a camera connector.

 <img width="1622" height="722" alt="Waveshare ESP32-P4 module" src="https://github.com/user-attachments/assets/c0969340-c764-4e42-912f-5dd5786fe05e" />

-Finding a suitable camera was trickier, as this board does not have a standard OV5640 connector, so I needed a compatible camera.
+Finding a suitable camera was trickier, as this board does not have a standard OV5640 connector, it uses one similar to the one on a raspberry pi 02w.
+So I needed a compatible camera.

 <img width="1622" height="722" alt="Camera" src="https://github.com/user-attachments/assets/002ce065-a99e-400f-85c5-32607f43d231" />